-Whoah.
+Whoa.
 Somebody say savage!
 Jesus pulls no punches.
-He challenges the pharisees to stop faking their faith.
+He challenges the Pharisees to stop faking their faith.
 He says to them zealously.

 Our words must be kind and Christlike regardless of what forum we are in.
 Our hearts must be soft enough to take correction, and secure enough to know it doesn't undermine our value.

 The best index to a person's character is how he treats people who can't do him any good, and how he treats people who can't fight back.